Research

 Tanaka, N., & Schwartz, B. D. (2017, August 30–September2).
 An investigation of relative clause island effects in L1 and L2 Japanese [Poster presentation].
 The 27th annual conference of the European Second Language Association (EuroSLA 27), Reading, UK.

 Tanaka, N., & Schwartz, B. D. (2017, July 1–2).
-Relative clause island effects in L1 and L2 Japanese [Oral presentation].
+Relative clause island effects in L1 and L2 Japanese [Paper presentation].
 The 19th Annual International Conference of the Japanese Society for Language Sciences (JSLS2017), Kyoto, Japan.

 Tanaka, N., & Schwartz, B. D. (2017, June 3-4).
-Relative clause island effects in Japanese: Insights from L1 and L2 data [Oral presentation].
+Relative clause island effects in Japanese: Insights from L1 and L2 data [Paper presentation].
 The 11th International Workshop on Theoretical East Asian Linguistics (TEAL-11), Taipei, Taiwan.

 Tanaka, N., O’Grady, W., Deen, K., Bondoc, I. P. M., & Soriano, J. U. (2016, November 4–6).
 Differential preferences in the acquisition of a symmetrical voice language [Poster presentation].
 The 41st Annual Boston University Conference on Language Development (BUCLD 41), Boston, MA.

 Otsuka, Y., & Tanaka, N. (2016, June 9–10).
-Tagalog oblique relative clauses [Oral presentation.]
+Tagalog oblique relative clauses [Paper presentation.]
 The 23rd Annual Meeting of the Austronesian Formal Linguistics Association (AFLA 23), Tokyo, Japan.
 [Handout]

 Tanaka, N., O’Grady, W., Deen, K., Kim, C.-E., Hattori, R., Bondoc, I. P. M., & Soriano, J. U. (2015, July 18–23).
-Relative clause asymmetry: The case of Tagalog [Oral presentation].
+Relative clause asymmetry: The case of Tagalog [Paper presentation].
 The 13th International Conference on Austronesian Linguistics (13-ICAL), Taipei, Taiwan.

 Tanaka, N., O’Grady, W., Deen, K., Kim, C.-E., Hattori, R., Bondoc, I. P. M., & Soriano, J. U. (2015, May 21–24).
-An agent advantage in Tagalog relative clause comprehension [Oral presentation].
+An agent advantage in Tagalog relative clause comprehension [Paper presentation].
 The 22nd Annual Meeting of the Austronesian Formal Linguistics Association (AFLA 22), Montreal, Canada.

 Tanaka, N., O’Grady, W., Deen, K., Kim, C.-E., Hattori, R., Bondoc, I. P. M., & Soriano, J. U. (2014, June 26–28).
-Acquisition of Tagalog focus system [Oral presentation].
+Acquisition of Tagalog focus system [Paper presentation].
 The 16th Annual International Conference of the Japanese Society for Language Sciences (JSLS2014), Saitama, Japan.
 Received the JCHAT Award (Best Paper).
-[Slides]

 Tanaka, N., O’Grady, W., Deen, K., Kim, C.-E., Hattori, R., Bondoc, I. P. M., & Soriano, J. U. (2014, May 23–25).
 Split focus preferences in Tagalog: Evidence from child language.
-[Oral presentation].
+[Paper presentation].
 The 21st Annual Meeting of the Austronesian Formal Linguistics Association (AFLA 21), Honolulu, HI.

 Tanaka, N., O’Grady, W., Deen, K., Kim, C.-E., Hattori, R., Bondoc, I. P. M., & Soriano, J. U. (2013, November 1–3).
-Acquisition of Tagalog relative clauses [Oral presentation].
+Acquisition of Tagalog relative clauses [Paper presentation].
 The 38th Annual Boston University Conference on Language Development (BUCLD 38), Boston, MA.
 Received the Paula Menyuk Travel Award.